 - Cicadas pee: Yes cicadas pee, so wear a hat when walking under trees if that sort of thing bothers you.
 Cicadas drink tree fluids and then expel the excess fluid they do now need.
 People call it “honeydew” or “cicada rain”.

 - That cicada sound: Only male cicadas make the sound they’re famous for.
 Males have organs on their abdomen called tymbals.
 Muscles pop the tymbals in and out, which creates the sound we hear.
 Males make different calls for different reasons, and each species has a unique sound.
 Females can make sound too — they flick their wings to respond to males.
 Read this article for more information.

-- They damage wimpy trees: the biggest concern about 17 year cicadas is their potential to damage young trees.
-The truth is they will damage limbs on the wimpiest of trees, so if you if you have weak, pathetic, wimpy ornamental trees in your yard you should consider placing netting around the trees if the cicadas visit your yard.
-Also you can try hosing them off with water, placing insect barrier tape around the trunk of the trees, or picking them off like grapes!
+- They damage wimpy trees: the biggest concern about 17-year cicadas is their potential to damage young trees.
+The truth is they will damage limbs on the wimpiest of trees, so if you have weak, pathetic, wimpy ornamental trees in your yard you should consider placing netting around the trees if the cicadas visit your yard.
+Also, you can try hosing them off with water, placing insect barrier tape around the trunk of the trees, or picking them off like grapes!
 Or, plant strong, beefy American trees — that’s what I would do.
-Cicadas actually benefit the health of trees by aerating the soil around the roots, and trimming the weak or damaged limbs.
+Cicadas actually benefit the health of trees by aerating the soil around the roots and trimming the weak or damaged limbs.